gokul-pv/CodingDrill/README.md

-# EVA6_Assignments_Session5
+# Codind Drill
-EVA6 Assignment for Session 5
+A step by step approch to improve the model

-The purpose of this assignment is to do the following with MNIST data.
+The aim is to do the following with MNIST data.

  1. target is to achieve 99.4% **(consistently shown in your last few epochs, and not a one-time achievement)**
  2. Less than or equal to 15 Epochs